Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Another good option is cornstarch.
 You can use a teaspoon to make your pizza sauce thicker.

 Tomato sauce can be made using extra virgin olive oil, butter, or flour.
-Then, you can add a pinch of salt and stir until combined.
-You can also use bread crumbs for a thicker sauce.
+Add a pinch of salt and stir until combined.
+For a thicker sauce, use bread crumbs.

 Bread crumbs are spongy and absorb excess water from tomato juice.
 They also do not affect the taste of your pizza.